 The poems of Eeva-Liisa Manner (1921–95) are lucid yet mysterious.
 They are haunted by echoes, steps, shadows, reflections; but they evoke ghostliness with utter clarity.

 Emily Jeremiah is a British-Finnish academic and translator.
-She has published translations of poetry and fiction, and in 2008 came joint third …
+She has published translations of poetry and fiction, and in 2008 came joint …